|Weight||118kg (18st 8lb)|

 He represented England U19 in the 2006 Junior World Cup, scoring a try in the semi-final, and figured in the U20 Six Nations campaign the following year.

 Bristol-born David is a product of Ridings School and Bristol University, where he obtained a degree in Physics and Philosophy but his rugby emergence was through the Bristol Academy.
-He played for Dings Crusaders where he came under the benign influence of coach and former Bristol full back Phil Cue and made the first of his 95 Premiership appearances, up to mid-March this year, against Sale Sharks in September 2007.
+He played for Dings Crusaders where he came under the benign influence of coach and former Bristol full back Phil Cue and made the first of his 101 Premiership appearances so far against Sale Sharks in September 2007.

 An England discus thrower in his mid-teens, he chose rugby above athletics and when signing for Gloucester, he was expected to compete there against internationals Alex Brown, Will James and the Marco Bortolami and did so in style.